 WHAT TO EXPECT?

-- Cross-linking eye surgery is an in-office treatment that takes approximately 1 hour.
+- Corneal cross-linking is an in-office treatment that takes approximately 1 hour.

 - Eye drop anesthesia provides complete comfort.
 No other anesthesia is required.